ragnaros1337/laravel9vue3/docs/events.md

         ];

         /**
-         * Классы подписчиков для регистрации.
+         * The subscriber classes to register.
          *
          * @var array
          */